autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 ## TO-DO:
 - Investigate global timeout
-- Enable passing arguments to the python script instead of initializing variables in the class constructor
 - Complete the functions description instead of TBD
 - Draw a flowchart explaining how the tool works
-- Add date to start searching